Lady Yester's Kirk: 1700–1843

 In December 1762, the death of John Hyndman left a vacancy in the church's ministry.
 To fill this, the town council used its right of patronage to appoint John Drysdale against the wishes of the General Sessions, which usually elected ministers to the burgh churches.
 The Court of Session and House of Lords both found Drysdale's presentation was valid and he was inducted to the charge on 24 August 1764.
 The controversy saw several members leave Lady Yester's and form Edinburgh's first Relief congregation, which eventually settled nearby at South College Street.
 In the later 18th century, the church's beadle was Mungo Watson.
 Noted for his schemes to extract profits as beadle of Lady Yester's and as doorman to the General Assembly, he was caricatured by John Kay with the caption "Prayers at All Prices".

 In late 1803, the congregation expressed concerns about the stability of the students' gallery.
 The building was inspected and immediately condemned.
 Thomas Bonnar both purchased the old church and constructed the new one.
 The new church, constructed to the west of its predecessor, opened on 8 December 1805.
 Rumours circulated that the old church's condemnation was a means for Bonnar to make a profit by building the new church on the cheap, reusing many of its predecessor's materials.
 The accusations appeared to be founded when, as early as 1825, the church required a new roof.
 During the period of closure to replace the roof, the congregation met at Hope Park Chapel.
 A group of Anti-Burghers opposed to the creation of the United Secession Church built a chapel on the site of the old church.

 During the incumbency of Thomas Fleming from 1806 to 1824, the church was one of the best attended in the city.
 In Hunter's time, the church established its first, albeit short-lived, Sabbath school.
 The school was established in response to an appeal by the Presbytery of Edinburgh, issued after a riot on New Year's Day 1812, during which a murder was committed and three boys were executed.

 Following Fleming's death, the town council imposed John Lee as minister against the wishes of the congregation, who had requested the services of Robert Gordon.
 This caused the departure of a large portion of the congregation and a decline in attendance.
-Attendance recovered singificantly during the ministry of Lee's successor Archibald Bennie.
+Attendance recovered significantly during the ministry of Lee's successor Archibald Bennie.
 In 1837, the church was allocated a new parish, bounded by the Cowgate in the north, West College Street and College Wynd in the west, and the city wall in the south and east.
 During the early 19th century, noted physician John Abercrombie worshipped at the church, as did the bookseller David Laing.